manasesjesus/builtio-microservice-monitoring/README.md

 #### 4. Create an alarm

 Different actions can be executed in parallel in the workflow.
-In this particular case, besides notifying a Slack channel also the Cumulocity tenant will be notified with an alarm.
-A Cumulocity alarm must be associated to a source and it requires a system ID.
+In this particular case, besides notifying a Slack channel also the Cumulocity IoT tenant will be notified with an alarm.
+A Cumulocity IoT alarm must be associated to a source and it requires a system ID.
-Search for the **Cumulocity New Alarm** action, drag it on the canvas and connect it to the previous action, i.e. *GET /microservice/health*.
+Search for the **Cumulocity IoT New Alarm** action, drag it on the canvas and connect it to the previous action, i.e. *GET /microservice/health*.

-Configuring the alarm action is straightforward and only requires authorizing Cumulocity and specifying the details of the alarm, i.e. the ID of the managed object, a description of the alarm and its type.
+Configuring the alarm action is straightforward and only requires authorizing Cumulocity IoT and specifying the details of the alarm, i.e. the ID of the managed object, a description of the alarm and its type.
 Cumulocity IoT is a very flexible platform and allows to define customized alarm types, e.g. *c8y_Application__Microservice_unhealthy*.

 ![alarm](/img/alarm.png)

 As this is a parallel action to be executed together with the Slack action from the previous step, set up the condition for this action to be executed only when the microservice is not healthy.

 Note that this action is for tenants in a production environment, i.e. hosted in [cumulocity.com](https://cumulocity.com/try-for-free/).
-For staging or test servers, it is possible to create an alarm using the [Cumulocity REST interface](https://cumulocity.com/guides/microservice-sdk/rest/); in such case, a **Node.js Code** action would be required.
+For staging or test servers, it is possible to create an alarm using the [Cumulocity IoT REST interface](https://cumulocity.com/guides/microservice-sdk/rest/); in such case, a **Node.js Code** action would be required.
 The code for such action can be found in the [createAlarm.js](src/createAlarm.js) file.

 Finally, also connect this action to the **Completion** action.